Written by: Epicstu Wyyvernwriter

 “Yup, she did,” Zesrial replied

-“Relax Wyvern Knight, I’m a Wyvern Agent,” Hanz replied.
+“Relax Wyyvern Knight, I’m a Wyyvern Agent,” Hanz replied.

 “Then why can’t I find you in the Archive?” asked Zesrial.